karmab/nuages/README.md

 ------------

-    a DB (postgresql is what i used but sqlite3 is another simpler option) ovirt-engine-sdk package (only if you will connect to ovirt/rhev) jython and vsphere api libraries ( only if you will connect to vcenter/esx) paramiko ( to connect to ILO through ssh) gateone (from https://github.com/liftoff/GateOne ) (only if you want to connect to your physical machines ssh-ing to their ilo and then running vsp ) optionally apache server  with mod_wsgi
+    a DB (postgresql is what i used but sqlite3 is another simpler option) python-ldap for ldap auth
+    ovirt-engine-sdk package from epel (only if you will connect to ovirt/rhev) jython and vsphere api libraries ( only if you will connect to vcenter/esx) python websockify from epel
+    paramiko ( to connect to ILO through ssh) gateone (from https://github.com/liftoff/GateOne ) (only if you want to connect to your physical machines ssh-ing to their ilo and then running vsp ) optionally apache server  with mod_wsgi